micahshute/micahshute.github.io/_posts/2018-09-08-developing_style_long_un_expected_party_decorations.markdown

       ruby -e "require 'sysrandom/securerandom'; puts SecureRandom.hex(64)"

-It should be noted that this is a 64 bit [hex](https://en.wikipedia.org/wiki/Hexadecimal) value, so each character, even though as a string it is 1 byte - represents 4 bits (or half a byte) per character.
+It should be noted that this is a 64 bit [hex](https://en.wikipedia.org/wiki/Hexadecimal) value, so each character (even though as a string it is 1 byte) represents 4 bits (or half a byte) per character.
 (Note that 2^4 = 16, which is the number of possible symbols in a single hex character).
-So the output as a string is actually 128 bytes (ie there are 128 hex symbols - this is way longer than "session_secret").
+So the output as a string is actually 128 bytes (ie there are 128 hex symbols).

 -  [X] Save my session_secret 64-byte hex string as an environment variable as recommended by [The 12 Factor App](https://12factor.net/config) along with my API Key, so they don't end up anywhere I don't want them to, I can change them easily, and they are language and OS-agnostic.